Privacy choices

 A practical comparison workflow

-Start by comparing the two exact HEX values in question.
+Start by comparing the two exact color values in question.
 If the colors are meant to match, look for small distance values.
 If the colors need to be distinct, use the distance values along with visual review and contrast context.
+For alpha colors, define the real backdrop before treating contrast as a rendered result.

 • Enter Color A and Color B.